-2.3.
+2.4.
 Command-Line Tools

 The CUDA Toolkit requires that the native command-line tools are already installed on the system.
-To install those command-line tools, Xcode must be installed first.
+Xcode must be installed before these command-line tools can be installed.

-Once Xcode is installed, the command-line tools can be installed by running the following command:
+The command-line tools can be installed by running the following command: